< Go to Backpacking Tents

 Cons: Heavy, lack of privacy

-Bottom line: Least expensive tent tested and spacious.
-Ideal for short trips on a tight budget.
+Bottom line: This inexpensive and spacious tent is ideal for trips on a tight budget.

-The Lynx-2 is about tradeoffs: it's one of the least expensive tents we tested and the roomiest.
-However, it's also the heaviest and not ideal for high winds.
-If you don't mind the weight, and only go on occasional camping trips, it's by far the best value.
-The window does let you look outside in a storm, but it also always allows other people to look in making it the only tent we tested without privacy.
-Want to toe-dip into backpacking without spending big money?
+This tent is about tradeoffs.
+It's one of the least expensive tents we tested and the roomiest.
+However, it's also the heaviest and not our first choice for use in high winds.
+If you don't mind the weight, or perhaps might be able to split the weight with a friend, and only go on occasional camping trips, it's by far the best value.
+The window does let you look outside in a storm, but it also allows other people to look in, making it the only tent we tested without privacy.
+Want to toe-dip into backpacking without spending big money and remain comfortable?
 This might be the right tent for you.

 RELATED REVIEW: The Best Backpacking Tents of 2017